 When you are trying to choose a gimbal, you have to keep in mind that some of them are designed solely for stabilizing your camera, while others offer many more capabilities.

 These extra features can be remote controls that allow you to control the camera’s movement from a distance.
 Others have time-lapse video modes where you can set the camera to slowly pan while you capture time-lapse video.
-Another feature that can be found in some gimbals is the auto-tracking features where they can automatically keep a moving subject in the frame.
-Also, some of them have external rod-mount focus motor for mechanical follow focus/zoom control.
+Another feature that can be found in some gimbals is the auto-tracking feature where they can automatically keep a moving subject in the frame.
+Also, some of them have external rod-mount focus motors for mechanical follow focus/zoom control.

-So, it very important to think about what features you really want, what types of shots you are planning to take, and finally how much many you have.
+So, it is very important to think about what features you really want, what types of shots you are planning to take, and finally how much many you have.
 The following are some general factors to be considered when choosing a gimbal:

-- Axis Stabilization: The single most important feature in a gimbal is its ability to keep your camera steady.
+- Axis Stabilization: The single most important feature of a gimbal is its ability to keep your camera steady.
 There are two different types of gimbals – two-axis stabilizers and three-axis stabilizers.
 Two-axis gimbals stabilize your Tilt and Roll, and three-axis gimbals stabilize your Pan.
 Two-axis stabilizers are generally more affordable, but three-axis stabilizers are better for shooting moving footage.

 - Gimbal payload: It is very important to check the payload capability of your gimbal and make sure that it can handle the weight of your camera and lens

 - Batteries running time: Battery-powered gimbals come in one of two ways.
 Some models use standard alkaline batteries that have to be replaced in regular intervals.
 Others use rechargeable lithium-ion batteries, but these tend to have shorter running times.